AlexanderSambale/markdown-table-structure-based/README.md

 - If you want empty table cells during `create` table, you should use a special string and replace it afterwards.
 - Only `:---` is supported at the moment
 - Linefeed is `\n` at the moment, no `\r\n` support.

+## Contribute

+Have a look at [Known Issues](#known-issues) or raise your own.
+This is my first public open source project, so I appreciate hints and help!